GladLang

 Named Functions

-Defined with DEF...ENDEF.
+Defined with DEF...ENDDEF.
 Arguments are passed by value.
 RETURN sends a value back.

 DEF add(a, b)